 Today, the outlook for many patients with leukemia is very good.
 Still, where you find treatment matters.
 Make sure you ask questions.
 Don’t be afraid to seek a second opinion.

 At UVA, you’ll find over 20 years’ experience in several types of blood cancer.
 Many insurance companies name us a Center of Excellence due to our success rates.

 We have over 20 years’ experience in blood cancer.
 Our team is dedicated to excellence in patient care.
 View blood cancer transcript.

 Why Seek Care at UVA?

-We're an NCI-designated Cancer Center.
-And, as of February 2022, we're the only Comprehensive Cancer Center in Virginia, 1 of 52 in the U.S. When you come here for treatment, you can trust that you're getting quality and expertise.
+We're the only National Cancer Institute-designated comprehensive cancer center in Virginia, and 1 of 53 in the U.S. When you come here for treatment, you can trust that you're getting quality and expertise.

 - Deep experience

 - A calming, healing environment without the added stress of a city